-Honor the businesses and charities in the Fountain Square cultural district—the oldest historic district in the state, located southeast of downtown Indy—participate in this October event called Run(317).
+To honor the businesses and charities in the Fountain Square cultural district—the oldest historic district in the state, located southeast of downtown Indy—participate in this October event called Run(317).
 The name stands for one of the city's area codes and the 3.17 mile distance of the run/walk.
-After the event, those 21 and older can enjoy complimentary craft brews, live music, and food trucks at the fun post-race party.
-Proceeds from the food trucks will go to Keep Indianapolis Beautiful.
+Those 21 and older can enjoy complimentary craft brews, live music, and food at the fun post-race party.
+Proceeds will go to Keep Indianapolis Beautiful, a nonprofit organization.

-You do not have to be Scottish to attend this entertaining annual event at German Park.
-At this charity event, you will learn about Scottish traditions, history, and culture while enjoying face painting and live Celtic and Irish music and dancing are also featured.
-The festival’s highlight is the caber toss—a sport in which a large tapered pole is tossed—and other competitive highland sports like the hammer throw, stone throw, and more.
+You do not have to be Scottish to attend this annual mid-October event at German Park in Indianapolis.
+At this entertaining charity festival, you will learn about Scottish traditions, history, and culture while enjoying face painting and live Celtic and Irish music and dancing, along with other entertainment.
+The day's highlight is the caber toss—a sport in which a large tapered pole is tossed—and other competitive traditional Scottish highland sports like the hammer throw.

-At this 21 and older event, Indianapolis bars in various locations in the city will host a two-night pub crawl on a late October weekend which includes live bands, DJs, dance parties, and costume contests.
-There are various ticket options which include food or beverage gift cards, cheap drink specials, and no cover at the bars.
+At this 21 and older event, dozens of Indianapolis bars in various locations in the city will host a two-night pub crawl on a late October weekend which includes live bands, DJs, dance parties, and costume contests.
+There are various ticket options which include food or beverage gift cards, cheap drink specials, and no cover charge at the venues.
 Those dressed for Halloween can participate in a costume contest with a $1,000 grand prize.
-Transportation between bars is not included.
 A portion of the proceeds goes to local charities.

 Celebrate all things German at Athenaeum, Indianapolis’ center of German heritage located near the Indianapolis Cultural Trail public space.
-This family-friendly event are the wiener dog races, the OktoberFAST 5K run/walk, and kids' play area.
+This family-friendly event features wiener dog races, the OktoberFAST 5K run/walk, and a kids' play area.
 You won’t want to miss the booze-themed competition known as the Durstig games or the Strong Man competition.
 Of course, you can also enjoy German food, beer, dancing, and live music.
-Make sure to wear your lederhosen if you have them.
+Make sure to wear your lederhosen (short leather breeches) if you have them.

-Proceeds go toward the care of the Athenaeum, a former German clubhouse and gymnasium built in Germanic style in 1983.
-The building was added to the National Register of Historic places in 1973.
+Proceeds go toward the care of the historic Athenaeum, a former German clubhouse and gymnasium built in Germanic style in 1893—the building received the National Historic Landmark designation in 2016.

-If you’re a car connoisseur, you won’t want to miss Cars and Coffee at Gateway Classic Cars of Indianapolis for a no-cost event that is open to the public.
+If you’re a car connoisseur, you'll want to head to Caffeine and Chrome at Gateway Classic Cars of Indianapolis for a no-cost event that is open to the public.
 This hassle-free event happens the last Saturday of every month.
-Drive your prized classic car—or just come to admire them—at the showroom for a morning of free coffee and donuts.
+Drive your prized classic car—or just come to admire them—at the showroom and enjoy a morning of free coffee and donuts.
 Talk to other car aficionados and classic car owners, and check out Gateway’s latest arrivals.

-See the NFL Indianapolis Colts football team in action at Indianapolis's Lucas Oil Stadium.
+See the NFL Indianapolis Colts football team in action at Indianapolis's Lucas Oil Stadium with city skyline views.
 This top-notch facility opened in 2008 and features a retractable roof over a seven-level facility that seats more than 67,000 fans.
 The stadium covers approximately 1.8 million square feet and receives nearly 1 million visitors each year.